MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Input and Output Programming 1 EdStem Lesson.md

 For input, the source is modeled by an object that provides raw bytes.
 This source is passed through some collection of input streams, which perform transformations on the raw input.
 The transformed input can then be interpreted via a reader of some kind, which presents the transformed information.

-For output, the process is essentially inverted, a writer is used to pass data through output streams that modify the data, which is then written out to a target.
+For output, the process is essentially inverted, a writer is used to pass [[data]] through output streams that modify the [[data]], which is then written out to a target.

 This can quite cumbersome for complicated transformations.
 Fortunately for simple character based I/O, we can simplify things greatly.